KyleAMathews/blog/src/pages/2023-12-13---build-notes-ai-powered-youtube-summarizer/index.md

 ElectricSQL has this concept of “[Shapes](https://electric-sql.com/docs/usage/data-access/shapes)” — which let you declare the shape of data you want synced to construct a particular route's UI.
 It’s basically the declarative equivalent of making an API call (an imperative operation).
 Instead of saying “fetch this shape of data”, you say “sync this shape of data”.
 You get the same initial load but ElectricSQL also ensures any updates across the system continue to get synced to you in real-time.

+Shapes is very similar to code splitting in some ways.
+Small apps can easily load all code in one go but as apps get larger, splitting up code loading (often by route) becomes increasingly necessary.
+Same with data - many apps have only a mb or two total of data so easily could sync all data up front.
+But the largest apps effectively have unbounded data sets so "data spitting" is necessary.
+One big advantage of data over code however is that the data on the client is at rest mostly and not in RAM.
+Browsers these days allow apps to load GBs of data and SQLite makes it efficient to query against that.

-This btw is basically jQuery -> React again — jQuery made you push the DOM around and add event listeners, etc. — work we don’t have to do with React and other new reactive JS frameworks.
+This switch to declarative syncing is basically jQuery -> React again — jQuery made you push the DOM around and add event listeners, etc. — work we don’t have to do with React and other new reactive JS frameworks.
 And in the same sense, sync engines like ElectricSQL give you a real-time reactive data system for your entire stack.
 Your client can declare the data it needs and ElectricSQL makes it so.

 So shapes are great but the next question is where to put them.
 The route loader function (in React Router) seems to me the obvious place and what I did with Samurize.